-Since ancient times, all the disciplines of yoga were prevalent in India, but as soon as it started expanding outside India, new changes were also seen in the methods of yoga.
-Taking a look at the schedule of any yoga studio you’ll see types of yoga styles with vigorous, fast-paced classes such as vinyasa, power, and Ashtanga, known in America as “yang” styles.
-But there is another equally important style that is completely unlike other styles of yoga: yin yoga.
-However, it arrived in the US in the late 1970s and took root only in the last few decades.
+Yoga has evolved over the centuries in India, but as it spread outside India, it evolved.
+Take a look at the schedule at any yoga studio and you’ll see a variety of styles, including vigorous, fast-paced classes like Vinyasa, Power and Ashtanga, known in the US as “yang” styles.
+But there’s another equally important style that’s very different from other styles of yoga: Yin Yoga.
+However, it came to the US in the late 1970s and only took root in the last few decades.

 Beginning of Yin Yoga